Easy Crepes (VIDEO)

 This post may contain affiliate links.
 Please see our privacy policy for more details.

 My mama first taught me how to make crepes when I was 12 years old.
 But not with exact measurements.
 No, just eyeballing for the right texture and consistency.
 Each time, her cup was a different size coffee mug and the quantity of eggs was never the same but like many eastern Europeans, this is how I was taught.
-I’ve had my share of mishaps but I can honestly say this is the best crepe recipe and I’m here to walk you through the entire process.
-Consider this your ultimate, expert guide to making easy crepes!

 What are Crepes?

 No cuisine feels more gourmet than French!
 These popular pancakes originated in France and have become a popular recipe across the world.
 Crepes, also known as “clatite” in Romanian, are a paper-thin pancake made with a simple batter of flour, eggs, milk and butter.
+Consider this your ultimate, expert guide to making easy crepes!

-Why you'll love my recipe.
+Why you'll love my perfect crepes recipe

 Made in a blender